 Parosmia is not harmful in itself, and it is usually a temporary condition, although it can continue for many weeks.

-But living with parosmia is no fun.
-It can seriously affect eating patterns and diet as people seek to avoid foods that trigger foul smells.
-It can affect relationships with others, and cause feelings of low mood or depression.
+But the symptoms of parosmia are no fun.
+They can seriously affect eating patterns and diet as people seek to avoid foods that trigger foul smells.
+They can even affect relationships with others, leading to feelings of low mood or depression.
 AbScent has lots of resources to help you through this difficult time.